gianlucabertani/MAChineLearning/README.md

 - methods to feed forward, back propagate and update weights;
 - methods to save the status and create a new network from a saved state.

-Buffers are exposed as C arrays of type `nnREAL`, which by default is a typedef of `float`.
-You can redefine this type to a `double` in the `NeuralNetworkReal.h` file and then recompiling, just follow the comments.
+Buffers are exposed as C arrays for performance reason.
+They are of type `nnREAL`, which by default is a typedef of `float`.
+You can redefine this type to `double` in the `NeuralNetworkReal.h` file and then recompile.
+Just follow the comments.

 **Be careful when reading and writing these arrays** since there's no bounds checking, you may easily cause an `EXC_BAD_ACCESS`.

 ### Loading input

-So, this is how you load your input data:
+This is how you load your input data:

 ```obj-c
 // Clear the input buffer using vDSP